codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

    where: <br>
    `<helm-repo-name>` is the name of the repository to which to add the Hybrid GitOps Runtime Helm chart, and is by default `cf-gitops-runtime`.
 1. Copy and run the command to install the runtime Helm chart:
   The commands differ depending on the access mode.
-An ingress-based Hybrid GitOps Runtime requires additional flags.<br>
+Ingress-based or service-mesh-based access modes for the Runtime require additional flags.<br>

-  >**NOTE**:
   Unless otherwise indicated, values are automatically populated by Codefresh.
 If you're using a terminal, remember to copy the values from the UI beforehand.<br>

   **Tunnel-based install chart command:**<br>
 {% highlight yaml %}